Eric Haase Player Props: Tigers vs. Guardians

 Eric Haase At The Plate

-- Haase has four doubles, two home runs and nine walks while batting .276.
+- Haase is hitting .293 with four doubles, two home runs and nine walks.

-- Haase will look to extend his six-game hitting streak.
-He's batting .316 with one homer during his last outings.

-- He has gone deep in two of 27 games played this season, and in 2.1% of his plate appearances.

-- In 22.2% of his games this year, Haase has had at least one RBI.
-He's picked up more than one in 11.1% and driven in three or more of his team's runs in one contest.
+- Haase has driven in a run in six games this season (20.7%), including three games with more than one RBI (10.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once seven times this season (25.9%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.